Environment variables

 You can temporarily set Langflow variables at runtime.
 However, these temporary overrides don't overlap with most OpenRAG environment variables.
 The only exceptions are flow-level Langflow settings, such as the language model used in a flow.

-Mutable environment variables: You can apply changes to mutable environment variables by stopping and restarting the OpenRAG services after editing the
+Most OpenRAG environment variables are mutable, and you can apply changes to these settings by stopping and restarting the OpenRAG services after editing the .env file.

 Model provider settings